kul-sudo/Screened/README.md

 Run the executable, choose your screenshot format and click `Screenshot`.
 Then a file explorer will be opened; there you have to choose where you want to save your screenshot!

-Tick the `Hotkeys` checkbox if you want to turn on hotkeys.\
+Tick the `Shortcuts` checkbox if you want to turn on shortcuts.\
 *Ctrl + Alt - take a screenshot\
 Win + Alt - hide the window\
 Win + Ctrl - show the window*

-*You can also see the hotkeys by clicking the question mark to the right of the `Hotkeys` button.*
+*You can also see the shortcuts by clicking the question mark to the right of the `Shortcuts` button.*